dapr/docs/daprdocs/content/en/getting-started/quickstarts/workflow-quickstart.md

 {{% codetab %}}

 The `order-processor` console app starts and manages the lifecycle of an order processing workflow that stores and retrieves data in a state store.
 The workflow consists of four workflow activities, or tasks:

-- `NotifyActivity`: Utilizes a logger to print out messages throughout the workflow
+- `notifyActivity`: Utilizes a logger to print out messages throughout the workflow.
+These messages notify the user when there is insufficient inventory, their payment couldn't be processed, and more.
-- `ReserveInventoryActivity`: Checks the state store to ensure that there is enough inventory for the purchase
+- `reserveInventoryActivity`: Checks the state store to ensure that there is enough inventory present for purchase.
+- `requestApprovalActivity`: Requests approval for orders over a certain threshold
-- `ProcessPaymentActivity`: Processes and authorizes the payment
+- `processPaymentActivity`: Processes and authorizes the payment.
-- `UpdateInventoryActivity`: Removes the requested items from the state store and updates the store with the new remaining inventory value
+- `updateInventoryActivity`: Updates the state store with the new remaining inventory value.

 ### Step 1: Pre-requisites